 For a time, introvert that I am, I revelled in the quiet contemplation the design work offered.
 I could focus on a single engineering puzzle for days, consumed with how the inner workings of a particular mechanism should work.
 Over time though, my attention shifted slowly from the insular safety of AutoCAD to my email inbox.
 People had questions about what was happening on the project and when.
 I had a to-do list that included making sure other people got their to-dos done.
 Someone asked me for a production schedule.
 I was getting phone calls.

 I didn’t know it then, but I had become a project manager.
-I didn’t know what to make of it — I wasn’t really in charge of anything, but I was responsible for making things happen, and at the right times.
+I didn’t know what to make of it—I wasn’t really in charge of anything, but I was responsible for making things happen, and at the right times.

 Eventually, being at the centre of the action became exhilarating.
 Suppliers called to trade favours.
 Inside the company I had developed a reputation for getting things done.
 More and more responsibility was being given to me.
-Upper management started inviting me to meetings because I could see the future.
+Senior management started inviting me to meetings because I could see the future.
 I felt powerful.
 I could do anything.
 Except that I couldn’t, and in fact, hadn’t.

 We were down to the last few tasks on the project.
 The prototype had been designed, built, flown around slung under a helicopter, and tested in the ocean.
 Raw materials were being stockpiled in the warehouse and production was ramping up.
 The client was impressed by the demo.
 Management was beaming.